nehalineogi/azure-cross-solution-network-architectures/aks/README-advanced.md

 az ad signed-in-user show --query objectId -o tsv
 ```

-3. You can log in to the supporting VMs using the username `localadmin` and passwords from the deployed keyvault.
+3. You can log in to the supporting VMs (DC, hub DNS, VPN VM) using the username `localadmin` and passwords from the deployed keyvault.

 4. You can log into the AKS cluster by using kubectl from cloud shell.
 Follow the challenges below.